Nocheto Help (3.X.X)

 `p="Euwe" win` search games played and won by Euwe

-`wp="Euwe" lose` search games played and lost by Euwe as black
+`wp="Euwe" lose` search games played and lost by Euwe as white

 ipv4 [<port> [<address>]]

-[s] start server on <address>:<port> if dummy is used, client cannot send commands.
+[s] open connection on <addr>:<port> if dummy is used, the client cannot send commands

 <address> is IPv4 address, like 127.0.0.1